crystal-lang-tools/scry/README.md

 - Completion feature is still experimental.
 - Unexpected diagnostics can appear on files using implicit `require`, try using explicit `require` at top of your files.
 - Go to definition only work for some methods and variables.
 Go to classes or macros definition is not supported yet.
-- Symbol listing is per file, listing workspace symbols isn't supported yet.
+- Symbol listing works per file, searching for workspace symbols is not supported yet.

 ## Roadmap